 Jamie has a wealth of experience within international HR; across multi-discipline sectors of SME organisations.
 Prior to joining the Commission, she was Senior Director HR at the Kynetec Group.

 She is a Fellow of the Chartered Institute of Personnel and Development.

-Sally joined the Commission in August 2017 as Director of Public Engagement and Development and is responsible for Community Engagement and supporting the new charitable Commonwealth War Graves Foundation.
+Julian joined the Commission in November 2017 as Director for Commonwealth Liaison, before becoming Director of International and Community Engagement in March 2018, which includes supporting the new charitable Commonwealth War Graves Foundation.